jerelmiller/redwoodjs-conf-2023-workshop/04-infinite-scroll-pagination/README.md

 ## Exercise

-We will be working exclusively with type policies in this exercise.
-We need to adjust our cache settings so that as we fetch more tracks, the newly loaded tracks are concatented with the list of already loaded tracks.
+We will be working exclusively with [type policies](https://www.apollographql.com/docs/react/caching/cache-configuration#typepolicy-fields) in this exercise.
+We will need to adjust our cache settings so that as we fetch more tracks, the newly loaded tracks are concatented with the list of already loaded tracks.
+We can accomplish this through the use of a [merge function](https://www.apollographql.com/docs/react/caching/cache-field-behavior#the-merge-function) which gives us absolute control over how the data is written to the cache.

+You can find the type policies in `web/src/workshop/apollo/typePolicies.ts`.

+> NOTE: These type policies have been added to the `<RedwoodApolloProvider />` component in [`web/src/App.tsx`](./web/src/App.tsx).
+If you were adding type policies to your own app, this is where you'd add them.

+For this exercise, we will be working with 2 different GraphQL types and their fields.
+You can find the list of saved tracks under the `CurrentUser` type's `tracks` field.
+For a playlist, you can find the list of it's tracks under the `Playlist` type's `tracks` field.